othmansh0/othmansh0/README.md

 <br />

-- 🔭 I'm currently working as an iOS Engineer at Sitech
+- 🔭 I'm currently working as an iOS Engineer at Almosafer

 - 💻 I am currently working on adding iPad support for my side project, Recipe Jar.